-User provisioning allows you to sync users and groups from those identity providers to your Atlassian cloud products.
+User provisioning allows you to sync users and groups from those identity providers to your Atlassian Cloud products.
 If you're using an on-premises LDAP directory or Active Directory, all of our supported identity providers offer connectors to those local directories.
 Learn more about user provisioning

-In cloud, each user has a single Atlassian account tied to their email address that they can use to access any Atlassian cloud product (including any Jira or Confluence cloud site).
+In Cloud, each user has a single Atlassian account tied to their email address that they can use to access any Atlassian Cloud product (including any Jira or Confluence Cloud site).
 When you invite users to your Jira or Confluence site, they'll get access to the products you specify, either with an already existing Atlassian account or by creating one.
 Learn more about Atlassian accounts

 Individual users own their accounts by default.
 If you want more control over their accounts, verify that you own the domain with their email address to claim their accounts, which transfers ownership of the account from individual users to the organization that has claimed the domain.
 This gives company admins the ability to modify, deactivate, and delete their accounts.